ArmandGiraud/snake/README.md

 - Wall version only for now
 - No external lib beyond numpy/cupy

--- reward:
-  - 10 grab a food piece
-  - 1 did not crash

 ## Player Mode
 ```python
 from utils import Snake